Trump to make virtual appearance in hush money case – for warning about online rants

-Trump to make virtual appearance in hush money case – so judge can warn him not about Truth Social ranting
+Trump to make virtual appearance in hush money case – so judge can warn him about Truth Social ranting

 The judge imposed the protective order after Mr Trump took aim at Manhattan District Attorney Alvin Bragg and Judge Merchan himself when he was charged with 34 felonies last month